michaelaliotti/michaelaliotti.github.io/_posts/2018-12-31-waiting-is-an-excuse.md

----
-title: Waiting is an excuse
+# Waiting is an excuse
----

 Tomorrow is the beginning of a new year; a time when many of us plan to embark on making positive changes in our lives.
 But why wait?
 Why not just start now?